jinselove/COPSS-Hydrodynamics-private/docs/sphinx/source/tutorials.rst

 - ``max_dr_coeff   = '9.
 0.1 0.01'``

-    It is a unser defined quantity.
+    It is a user defined quantity.
 In the above mentioned example, the simulation time is smaller than 9, we use 0.1 as the maximum time step, i.e., :math:`dt = 0.1 / max(|v|)` (v is the velocity of particles);
     when simulation time is larger than 9, we use 0.01 as the maximum time step.